Port Inspection Diver

 Career progression in the Port Inspection Diving occupation involves advanced dive-related training, including:

-The Port Inspection Diver occupation is open to men and women.
 Candidates must demonstrate above-average team work and enjoy learning the principles of human physiology and diving physics.
-A Port Inspection Diver must be highly dependable, self-motivated, confident, with a high-degree of self-control and emotional stability.
+A Port Inspection Diver must be highly dependable, self-motivated, and confident, with a high-degree of self-control and emotional stability.
 Determination, maturity and responsibility are necessary attributes to diving candidates.
 Since diving is a physically demanding trade, candidates must be coordinated, manually dexterous, and must always maintain a high level of fitness.
 Candidates must pass a pressure tolerance test to be eligible to become a Port Inspection Diver.

 The Port Inspection Diver occupation is available for part-time employment with the Primary Reserve at certain locations across Canada.
 Reserve Force members usually serve part time at a Naval Reserve Division in their community, and may serve while going to school or working at a civilian job.
 They are paid during their training.
 They are not posted or required to do a military move.
 However, they can volunteer to move to another naval reserve division, and apply for opportunities for full-time training and deployments outside of their home division.
 They may also volunteer for deployment on military missions within or outside Canada.